Y3llow45/frontend-task/README.md

 # Northwest Digital Solutions - Frontend Task
 ## Task Description
 Thank you for taking the time to complete this task.
-This task is designed to test your ability to work with unfamiliar code base.
+The task is designed to test your ability to work with unfamiliar code base.
 You have to implement CRUD pages for managing banners for a CMS system.
+It's base is implemented using React and JoyUI.

 Please provide a link to a public github repository.
 Time to complete is 4 days.